MP Estate Planning UK

 Who Can Claim the Transferable Nil Rate Band?

-Understanding who can claim the transferable nil rate band is crucial for maximising your inheritance tax benefits.
-The claim is typically made by the surviving spouse or civil partner, or more specifically, by the executors or administrators of the deceased’s estate.
+Understanding who can claim the transferable nil rate band is crucial for maximising your inheritance tax reliefs.
+The claim is not made during the lifetime of the surviving spouse — it is made after the surviving spouse or civil partner dies, by the executors or administrators handling their estate.

 Surviving Spouses and Civil Partners